 Some have asked for a promo code in exchange for their translation service.
 While there is no cost on my part to issue a promo code, I do not practise promo code exchange for translation.
 I feel that the translation is best done by users who have already bought, used, understand and love Due, rather than by someone who has yet to use it at all.

 I'm not getting any notifications, sounds and badges.

-Head into your iPhone/iPad/iPod Settings > Notifications, scroll down to find Due, and ensure that it is configured for notifications.
+Head into your iPhone/iPad/iPod Settings > Notification Center, scroll down to find Due, and ensure that it is properly configured for notifications.

 My reminder keeps going off even though it was marked done or deleted.